rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 -  Examines a sample SAML assertion in detail.

--  Describes the attributes that need to be extracted from the assertion in order for |service| to work.
+-  Describes the attributes that need to be extracted from the assertion for |service| to work.

 -  Walks through the construction of a mapping policy that extracts those attributes